echoedinvoker/nodejs-jonas/9-error-handling/121-validate-error/memo.md

 ![Alt patch with invalid values](pic/02.jpg)

+- Because validation error is also an error that we expect to occur, it should be an operational error.

 ## **Try to get usefull info with console**

 ![Alt try to get usefull info with console](pic/03.jpg)

+- Object.values takes the values underneath the object passing into it, split and regroup into an array
+- We can try here until we get the information we want.

 ## **Catch Validation Error with "name: ValidationError"**